 We’ve played PUBG at extreme settings and the game performs normally without any stutter or lags.
 More graphics-intensive games like Alto’s Odyssey and Genshin Impact are running fine and even playing for long hours the iPad never heats abnormally.

 The iPad has the sameLi-Ion, non-removable 8557 mAh (32.4 Wh) battery as its predecessor, and Apple claims you get up to10 hours of battery backup on the WiFi model and 9 hours on the Celuler+WiFi model when surfing the web or watching videos.

 So far, it’s been really good, and of course, the battery life depends on things like what apps or games you’re playing and then the brightness of the display.

-Playing a lot of games, surfing, watching HD videos, taking some photos, video calling, drawing, and taking notes also charging the Apple Pencil (First generation), we got a little more than 9 hours of use between each charge.
+Played a lot of games, surfed, watched HD videos, took some photos, video-calling, drew, and took notes also charging the Apple Pencil (First generation), we got a little more than 9 hours of use between each charge.